ablwr/ablwr.github.io/_posts/2019-06-17-artist-exibition-copy-final-2-preserving-diacritics-in-filenames-as-significant-properties-in-media-conservation.md

 "significant properties"?
 What is meaningful, when and where is it meaningful, and how is it meaningful?
 Does this fit into the artist's intent, or contextualization of an artwork, historical significance and research, or significant in the accurate presentation and replication?
+Or do you scrap the original filenames entirely and rename everything as a UUID?
+Do you save the originals in a database, and how do you connect that to the original assets?

 ## Conclusion?